 Some 28 miles south of London, Gatwick Airport’s easy to get to with lots of travel options at your disposal.
 But if you’ve got a morning flight to catch, why not save yourself the stupid o’clock alarm call?
 Get your holiday off to the best possible start by booking into one of the Premier Inn hotels near Gatwick Airport.
 That way, on the day of your departure you can just stroll to the airport after a leisurely breakfast.

 Gatwick’s well-connected to anywhere in the UK, as it’s just 10 minutes from the M25, on the M23.
 Both North and South Terminals and the various car parks are all well-signposted.
 You can’t park closer than the official airport car parks, which have both short and long-stay parking options, as well as valet parking.
+You can also add off-site parking, airport taxis or convenient park and ride services to your Premier Inn hotel booking through our partners at Holiday Extras.
 A great idea, especially if you have an early morning flight, is to book into a Premier Inn near Gatwick Airport.

 Both easyBus and National Express coaches offer good services from Gatwick.
 If you’re coming from London, catch the easyBus from Earls Court/West Brompton, London Waterloo and London Victoria to both North or South Terminals.
 UK bus operator National Express operate direct services from London, Brighton, Heathrow and Birmingham and even as far afield as Bradford and Swansea to both North and South Terminals.
 Local buses drop off at the lower South Terminal forecourt.